Eye-gaze-based interaction on HoloLens 2

 The following is a list of specific design recommendations based on the described advantages and challenges for eye-gaze input:

-Eye-gaze is not the same as Head-gaze:
+Eye-gaze isn't the same as Head-gaze:

 Combine eye-gaze with other inputs: The integration of eye tracking with other inputs, such as hand gestures, voice commands or button presses, provides several advantages:

-Powerful context provider: Using information about where and what the user is looking at while saying a voice command or performing a hand gesture allows seamlessly channeling the input across the field-of-view.
-For example: Say "put that there" to quickly and fluently select and position a hologram across the scene by simply looking at a target and its intended destination.
+Powerful context provider: Using information about where and what the user is looking at while saying a voice command or using a hand gesture allows seamlessly channeling the input across the field-of-view.
+For example: Say "put that there" to quickly and fluently select and position a hologram across the scene by looking at a target and its intended destination.

 This page provided you with a good overview to get you started understanding eye-gaze as an input in mixed reality.
 To get started developing, check out our information on eye-gaze in Unity and eye-gaze in DirectX.